United States Navy Riverine Squadron

-The Riverine Squadrons of the United States Navy are elements of the Navy Expeditionary Combat Command (NECC).
+The Riverine Squadrons of the United States Navy are elements of the Navy's Navy Expeditionary Combat Command (NECC).
 According to the Navy: “The Navy’s Riverine force focuses on conducting Maritime Security Operations and Theater Security Cooperation in a riverine area of operations or other suitable area.
 The force is capable of combating enemy riverine forces by direct fire, or by coordinating supporting fire.
 It will share battle space with the other Services in an effort to close the seams in Doctrine, Tactics, Techniques, and Procedures, and Command, Control, Communications, Computers, Intelligence, Surveillance and Reconnaissance.”